How to Add Swap Space on EC2 Ubuntu 22.04

 Step 5: Make the Swap File Permanent

-To ensure the swap file persists after a reboot, edit the /etc/fstab file:
+To ensure the swap file persists after a reboot, you need to add it to the /etc/fstab file.
+There are two ways to do this:

 echo '/swapfile none swap sw 0 0' | sudo tee -a /etc/fstab